averycrespi/yolk/README.md

 export f;
 ```

-Yolk provides the same operators and precedence as YOLOL.
+Yolk provides the same operators and precedence as Yolol.

 ```
 let number = 1 + 2 * 3;